Judas, siervo de Jesucristo y hermano de Santiago,

 Note: Some translations have “to them that are sanctified by God the Father.”
 You were sanctified by God the Father, God the Son, and God the Holy Spirit (Rom.
 15:16, 2 Th.
 2:13, Heb.
 2:11, 10:10).
 As the holy temple of the Holy Spirit, you are well and truly sanctified (1 Cor.
 3:16).

-(f) God the Father.
+(F) God the Father.
 The Maker of heaven and earth is your heavenly Father who loves and cares for you.
-See entry for 1 John 1:2.
+See entrada for 1 John 1:2.

 (b) Peace.
 The original word for peace means quietness and rest and by implication includes prosperity.